ChristopheBW/IFT6289-Project/README.md

 ## Model GGUF

-We uploaded the fine-tuned model and generated dialogues dataset to huggingface in gguf file, you can deploy them and evaluate directly without wasting time, electricity and money for API requests.
+We uploaded the **generated dialogues dataset** and **fine-tuned model in gguf file** to huggingface, you can deploy them and evaluate directly without wasting time, electricity and money for API requests.

 https://huggingface.co/ChristopheBW/IFT6289